C-5 Galaxy Strategic Transport Aircraft, USA

 C-5M Super Galaxy

-The US Air Force has initiated a comprehensive upgrade programme to ensure the capability of the C-5 fleet to at least 2040.
+The US Air Force initiated a comprehensive upgrade programme to ensure the capability of the C-5 fleet to at least 2040.
 The first phase of the upgrade is the avionics modernisation programme (AMP).
-The second phase, the C-5 reliability enhancement and re-engining programme (RERP) is to upgrade the aircraft's engines, pylons and improve reliability.
+The second phase, the C-5 reliability enhancement and re-engining programme (RERP) is to upgrade the aircraft’s engines and pylons, as well as to improve reliability.

 In December 2001, Lockheed Martin Aeronautics Company was awarded a system development and demonstration (SDD) contract for the C-5 RERP, to apply the new systems to four C-5 aircraft by 2009.